 Why do you need a sports bra?

-The average woman in the UK wears a 34D bra.
-A 34D equates to around 500g of weight, per breast, so the average woman in the UK is carrying an extra kilogram of weight across their front.
+The average woman in the UK wears a size 34D bra.
+A 34D equates to around 500g of weight, per breast, so the average woman in the UK is carrying an extra kilogram of weight across her front.
 Breast tissue contains no muscle and can move independently to the rest of a woman's body.
 Breasts are supported mainly by skin and fragile ligaments called Coopers' ligaments.
 These are not elastic, so repetitive or high impact sports that cause the breasts to bounce can pull on the ligaments, forcing them to stretch.
 Once these ligaments have stretched, they stay this way.
 The result, every woman's nightmare - sagging breasts.

-Along with sagging, training with no support can lead to breast pain, upper back and shoulder problems and poor posture.
+Along with sagging, training with no support can lead to breast pain, upper back and shoulder problems and poor posture..

 Sports Bra Facts